xot/ElectraOne/DOCUMENTATION.md

 The device mapped can relatively easily be changed by changing the definitions of ```EQ_DEVICE_NAME``` and ```EQ_CC_MAP``` in ```MasterController.py``` and ```TrackController.py```.
 Of course, the E1 mixer preset must also be updated then.

+If a track currently managed by the mixer preset does not contain an EQ device (or if it gets deleted), the associated controls are made invisible on the mixer preset.
+It uses the following LUA function defined in the mixer preset for that:

+- ```seqv(idx,flag)```: update the EQ controls visibility for the track with index idx (starting at 0).

 ### Alternative mixer design

 Alternative mixer designs are possible (provided they adhere to the mappings and constraints outlined above).
 For example an alternative mixer design is included (```Mixer.alt.eproj```) that shows the track select and transport controls on all pages.
 As a result, the Channel Eq page no longer shows the 'rumble' filter switch, and only 5 sends are defined.
 To match this,  ```MAX_NO_OF_SENDS = 5``` and ```TRACK_EQ_CC_MAP``` and ```MASTER_EQ_CC_MAP``` have been adjusted in ```config.py```.